tanmay-rpatil/tetconf-compiler/README.md

 The laguage is a declarative language, that spcifies how a tertis game needs to be configured.
 The TADS compiler will scan and parse a ```.tads``` file which will pick up configuration parameters and generate a pyhton tetris game.

 ---
+---

 ## Offered Primitives

+### Comments

+Comments are single line or in-line.

+All characters following a ```//``` till end of the line is treated as a comment and hence ignored.

+---

 ### Strings
 Can only include alphabets (any case), underscores, digits, spaces and tabs.